how it all started

 If you or anyone you know is living with an eating disorder or struggling with their mental health, consider seeking support from the UK’s eating disorder charity BEAT and Mental Health Charity MIND.

-When I first started this blog I was a personal trainer, and it was being a PT that taught me physical wellbeing is unrealistic if your mental fitness is lacking.
+When I was a personal trainer, it became apparent to me that physical wellbeing is unrealistic if your mental fitness is lacking.
 Ironically, the one thing we have control over: our mind, is so often felt to be controlling us instead.
-Whilst I will be the first to confess that I tend to bottle up my emotions, I am always humbled when I do talk how much it can help alleviate this feeling - after all, a problem shared is a problem halved.
-And so, it is only right that considering I began this blog on the basis of helping others, I start things off with my own story, which I hope brings you a sense of calm & reassurance that you’re not alone.
+This is why my whole ethos as a dietitian is about holistic wellbeing, and ultimately why I started writing this blog back in 2019 - to help others become truly Well-Nourished.
+As such, it is only right that I start things off with my own story, which I hope brings you a sense of reassurance that you’re not alone.

 The Beginning

-Let’s rewind the clock back to mid 2012, just as I was turning 12-years-old and fresh into being a high-school student.
-I had always disliked my appearance and compared myself to others, so now being exposed to an environment full of beautiful growing girls only exaggerated my poor confidence.
-Although I would never blame another person’s beauty for what happened next, this is where problems arose.
-My own self hatred compelled a desire to change.
+Let’s rewind back to my twelfth birthday.
+I was a fairly fresh high-school student who had always compared herself to others.
+So, now being exposed to an environment full of beautiful growing girls only exaggerated my poor confidence and problems began to arose when this self hatred compelled a desire in me to change.

 My thirteenth birthday came along and I pledged to myself that I was going to make some - in hindsight, unhealthy - changes.
-By the time I went back to school in September, my body weight had plummeted.
-I was so… proud.
+By the time I went back to school in September, my body weight had plummeted and I was… proud.
 The problem with this ‘success’ is that the things I did, well …worked, and so I became afraid that reintroducing my old ways would reverse my ‘achievement’.
-This is where I developed an obsessive mindset.
-I suddenly feared food and LOVED exercise, and anything that challenged me to move away from my daily routines, schedules, eating and exercising patterns suddenly became a threat, and so was ultimately eliminated from my life.
+I suddenly feared food and LOVED exercise, and anything that challenged me to move away from my new lifestyle suddenly became a threat, and so was ultimately eliminated from my life.

 Finding the positive side

-I joined a gym, my wonderful parents paid for a personal trainer and I received a huge amount of support from their staff - something I will never forget.
-I begrudgingly managed to convince myself food was necessary to grow the muscle I was working hard to gain.
-Don’t get me wrong, this was not a simple process.
-I was still terrified of food at first and gaining weight, but over the course of three years, my mindset began to shift and suddenly strong women became my new role models.
+I joined a gym, got a personal trainer and I received a huge amount of support from their staff - something I will never forget.
+I begrudgingly managed to convince myself food was necessary to grow the muscle I was working hard to gain (don’t get me wrong, this was not a quick nor linear process).
+Over many years, my mindset began to shift and suddenly strong women became my new role models.
 I got discharged from the hospitals under the conditions I was trusted to continue recovery alone.

 Today

 Despite my training and day-to-day job in the NHS, I am not immune to the voices my own head and those in my external environment.
-And whilst it can indeed be exhausting, I don’t think I would change my past or present, because I am not sure I would be the healthcare professional I am today without my lived experiences.
-I do believe they have given me much more than they have taken.
+And whilst it can indeed be exhausting, I don’t think I would change my past or present, because I am not sure I would be the person I am today.
+I do sincerely believe they have given me much more than they have taken.

 here always,